atomicretro/neon_circles/README.md

-# circles
+# Neon Circles
 ## A game of shapes and shooting things

 ### Description
-Circles (tentatively named) is a 2D, on-rails shoot-em-up (shmup) where the player is their own worst enemy (besides from all the actual enemies).
+Neon Circles is a 2D, on-rails shoot-em-up (shmup) where the player is their own worst enemy (besides from all the actual enemies).
 Players must navigate around a small circle, shooting enemies while dodging both their own and enemy bullets.
 Can you survive in...
 THE CIRCLE!?!

 ### Gameplay
 Players control a ship stuck on the inside of a small circle.
 The ship cannot leave this circle, but can travel around its inner perimeter freely.
 Enemies will fly towards the player from off-screen.
 If an enemy touches the player, it's game over.
 Complicating this simple setup, the player's ship is always orientated *away* from the enemies and towards the center of the circle.
 Players can only shoot towards the center of the circle, forcing their bullets to pass through the circle itself to hit enemies.
 This causes bullets to directly intersect the only path the player can take.
 If a player hits their own bullets -- kaboom!

 ### MVPs
-The base game of Circles is simple, with it's guiding philosophy being "one mechanic done well".
+The base game of Neon Circles is simple, with it's guiding philosophy being "one mechanic done well".
 To that end, the MVPs for this project are:
 - Fully functional game with player-controllable ship and AI enemies.
 - Intro screen explaining rules where player can choose between clockwise and counter-clockwise control schemes (and w/ bonus: where player can choose game mode)
 - An "arcade mode" where a player fights endless enemies for a high score.